Last Update: 12/16/20

 - Plumbing System

 - Interior Components

-- Exterior Components and Site Conditions that affect the Structure.
+- Exterior Components and Site Conditions that Affect the Structure.

 Anyone buying a home or condo in Florida should get a thorough inspection before their closing.
 In fact, every standard residential real contract in Florida has a provision giving the buyer an inspection period to determine if the property is acceptable to the buyer.
-The inclusion of this provision in every standard contract is invaluable to a buyer, but is only helpful if the buyer exercises his or her rights in a prudent manner.
+The inclusion of this provision in every standard contract is invaluable to a buyer but is only helpful if the buyer exercises his or her rights in a prudent manner.

-The most common complaint we hear in our office from buyers about sellers after a closing is with regards to non-disclosure of an item which materially affects the value of the property (i.e. roof, plumbing, mold, etc.).
+The most common complaint we hear in our office from buyers about sellers after closing is with regards to non-disclosure of an item that materially affects the value of the property (i.e. roof, plumbing, mold, etc.).
 The unfortunate part about a large amount of these complaints is that we are unable to help these buyers simply because they either failed to conduct an inspection, they used a questionable inspection company, or they did not get a property disclosure form from the seller at the time their real estate contract was signed (or their realtor failed to tell them they should require a seller to provide a seller disclosure form as part of the real estate contract).

 Below are 10 reasons why a Florida home buyer, especially a buyer who is new to the area, should get a home inspection before purchasing a new home:

 Under Florida law, a home inspector must provide his or her written professional opinion of the condition of the home they are inspecting.
 All of the systems and components of the property (as listed above) are examined and the condition of each of these items is discussed, including an estimate of the cost to repair an item, in the written report.
 This written inspection report is important to a buyer not only for purposes of learning the condition of these systems and components but also to negotiate repairs, or repair credits, with the seller.

 2. Hidden Defects